Scenario- and Experience-Based Interview Questions

 When answering experience-based questions, you need to set the stage.
 Explain the situation, and then explain why it was a problem.
 Next, discuss the steps you took to resolve the issue and what the final outcome was.

-Finally – and this is crucial – discuss what, if anything, you would do differently if faced with a similar situation in the future.
+Remember to discuss what, if anything, you would do differently if faced with a similar situation in the future.
 This will tell employers whether or not you are introspective and willing to learn from your mistakes.